The bending of a straight line: Conclusion

 \section{Conclusion}

-In this work, we revisited the problem of gravitational light deflection from a fresh angle.
-Rather than following the usual route of tracking changes in the coordinate angle, we showed that, at leading order, the deflection angle can instead be written as an integral of the geodesic curvature of a straight line in the curved optical space.
-This way of looking at the problem makes clear that the deflection angle is a global, coordinate-independent quantity, and it provides a perspective that complements the classical Gibbons–Werner method.
+In this work, we revisit the problem of weak-field gravitational deflection from a new perspective.
+Instead of following the conventional approach of tracking the change in the coordinate angle, we employ the Gauss–Bonnet theorem to show that, to leading order, the deflection angle of light can be expressed as the integral of the geodesic curvature of a straight line in curved optical space (see Eq.~\eqref{Gary Snyder}).
+We apply this new formula to three well-known spacetimes—Schwarzschild, Reissner–Nordstr\"om, and Kerr—and recover the standard leading-order results in each case.
+Beyond null geodesics, we extend the framework to massive particles via the Jacobi metric, and explicitly compute the deflection angle for massive particles in the Reissner–Nordstr\"om spacetime, obtaining velocity-dependent corrections.

-We applied the new formula \eqref{Gary Snyder} to three familiar spacetimes—Schwarzschild, Reissner--Nordstr\"om, and Kerr—and in each case recovered the standard leading-order results known from the literature.
-Our aim is not to reproduce known results, but to emphasize the conceptual shift of this reformulation.
+Our aim is not merely to reproduce known results, but to emphasize the conceptual shift underlying this reformulation.
+This formulation reveals a geometric duality: gravitational deflection can be understood either as the bending of a curve in flat space or as the bending of a straight line in curved space.
+It clearly demonstrates that the deflection angle is a global, coordinate-independent quantity and provides a complementary viewpoint to the classical Gibbons–Werner method.

-Although we developed the method in the context of light rays, its scope goes beyond null geodesics.
-The same framework can be extended to describe the motion of massive neutral or charged particles by replacing the optical metric with the Jacobi metric.
-For clarity, we have not pursued higher-order terms or finite-distance effects here, but the approach provides a natural starting point for such work.
-Looking forward, it would be interesting to explore applications in asymptotically non-flat spacetimes and in astrophysical lensing scenarios.
+The method presented here can be extended in several directions.
+For the test particle, additional parameters such as spin can be incorporated besides electric charge.
+For the lens system, the framework can be generalized to asymptotically non‑flat backgrounds, modified theories of gravity, or environments such as plasma.
+Exploring finite‑distance corrections and higher‑order deflection angles are also worthwhile avenues for future investigation.
+Finally, from an observational perspective, the viewpoint introduced here may offer a new way to probe gravity: by manipulating particles to move along a prescribed straight line and comparing the difference in energy loss required for such motion in the presence versus the absence of a gravitational field (such as that of the Sun), one could potentially extract information about the gravitational body.

 \acknowledgements This work was supported by the National Natural Science Foundation of China under Grant No.12565009.